qorg11/kill9/harmful/software/forums.md

 Advantages: Allow posting for proxy/vpn/tor, no captchas of any kind,
 node is a good admin that always accept requests
-Disavantages: 5 samefags community, spanish speaking imageboards
+Disavantages: 5 samefags community, if you don't speak spanish, you're out of luck imageboards

 ## Regular forums